 From a base vehicle perspective, it’s well worth checking out a few important items in advance.
 Ensuring that your coolant has an adequate strength of antifreeze is well worth your time.

 Getting your brake fluid checked is also hugely important due to the fact that it’s hygroscopic.
 The water droplets merge and, because water is heavier than brake fluid, it sinks to the lowest part of your system.

-Through heavy and extended braking, this water will then boil due to the massive heat energy achieved by the brakes.
-The water can then freeze in the wheel cylinders during the ice- cold months in winter and stop the brakes completely, in the worst-case scenario; so don't skip this vital step!
+Through heavy and extended braking, this water then has the potential to boil due to the massive heat energy achieved by the brakes.
+The water can also freeze in the wheel cylinders during the ice-cold winter months and in the worst-case scenario; stop the operation of the brakes completely.

-Starter batteries come under the highest load during ice cold weather, so it’s also vital to get yours tested too.
-Starter batteries can regularly battle on for 10 years or so, but, after that period they can fail quickly, particularly when the temperature drops.
+Vehicle starter batteries come under the highest load during ice cold weather, so it is good practice to charge yours regularly.
+A good quality starter battery can remain serviceable for many years but can fail quickly, particularly when the temperature drops.

 Tyres are an absolute must to be considered during the winter season and you should be checking for cuts, bulges and incorrect pressure on regular occasions.

 Do you really need winter tyres?
-Probably not if you're remaining in the UK.
-However, if you’re planning on travelling to Europe, it could be a legal requirement that you have winter-specific or four-season tyres fitted, along with carrying snow chains by law.
-Ensure you do your research if this happens to be the case!
+Probably not if you’re remaining in the UK.
+However, if you’re planning on travelling to Europe, depending on which countries you are visiting, it could be a legal requirement that you have winter-specific or four-season tyres fitted, along with carrying snow chains by law.
+Ensure that you do your research if this happens to be the case!